 - Outline the specific details of your solutions, products and/or services with an emphasis on benefits.

-- What will be your point of difference you are offering from that of your competitors?
+- What will be your point of difference that you will be offering from that of your competitors?

 - Identify if there are market opportunities for the products or services you intend to offer

-Consider engaging a professional business coach to get help to scope out your brainstormed notes into a professional copy for use in your advertising.
+Consider engaging a professional business coach to get help to scope out your brainstormed notes into professional copy for use in your advertising.

 Develop a website plan by including the following:

 - Researching your website development for online search demand and what are your competitors are doing, what strategies are working for them.

 - Gain a greater understanding of the keyword phrases that people are searching for online.

 - Find out what topics are being searched for, then you can make an informed decision about what content needs to be written.